Saurabhvsharma/ypg2yui3/README.md

 ### Exercise Digital Clock

+- Programming goal
-- Programming goal: build a simple digital clock in the webpage
+    + build a simple digital clock in the webpage
-- Learning objective:
+- Learning objective
     + Explore the _node_ module of _YUI_
     + Use additional methods besides _Y.get()_, _Y.set()_ and _Y.setHTML()_.